 Please note that in order to discharge its duty of care to its staff and students, and to the wider community the University must be informed of any alleged criminal activity by students.
 If at any time during your registration on a programme of study at the University you are cautioned for, or convicted of a criminal offence (with the exception of motoring offences for which a fine and/or up to three penalty points are imposed), you are required to report this immediately to the Academic Registrar.
 Failure to do so constitutes a Major student disciplinary offence, contrary to section 3(i)(a) of Ordinance XV11 (Conduct and Discipline of Students)

-For more information on what's expected of you and the procedures involved should your behaviour drop below the appropriate level, please see the Student Enquiries pages on behaviour.
+For more information on what's expected of you and the procedures involved should your behaviour drop below the appropriate level, please see the Student Enquiries page on behaviour.
+This page also includes the paperwork you will need to complete if you are found guilty of a disciplinary offence and wish to submit an appeal.

 Harassment and Bullying